 The Rubber Hand Illusion

-A noteworthy step toward feeling invisible was the rubber hand illusion invented in 1998 by Botvinick and Cohen, two psychologists at Carnegie Mellon University.
+A noteworthy step toward feeling invisible was the rubber hand illusion.
+This phenomenon is the 1998 invention of Botvinick and Cohen, two psychologists at Carnegie Mellon University.

 In the CMU study, after ten minutes each volunteer completed a questionnaire.
-It asked first for an open-ended description of their experience, then asked them to agree or disagree with nine statements.
+First, it asked for an open-ended description of their experience.
+Then the questionnaire asked them to agree or disagree with nine statements.
 Every one of ten test subjects agreed moderately or strongly with three of the statements:

 – It seemed as if I were feeling the touch of the paintbrush in the location where I saw the rubber hand touched.